-Allsopp & Allsopp Mortgage Services have seen an increase in mortgage transactions by 57% in Q2 2020 compared to Q2 2019 and a rise in interest since lockdown was lifted.
+Allsopp & Allsopp Mortgage Services in Dubai have seen an increase in mortgage transactions by 57% in Q2 2020 compared to Q2 2019 and a rise in interest since lockdown was lifted.

 Stuart Roe, Head of Mortgages explains the trends he has witnessed over the last three months and his predictions that sales transactions will remain high into the future.